sailscastshq/docs.sailscasts.com/docs/pellicule/quasar.md

 2. It constructs the URL `http://localhost:9000/pellicule?component=ProductShowcase&fps=30&duration=120&width=1920&height=1080`
 3. The `/pellicule` page (served by the Vite plugin) creates a Vue app with Quasar installed, dynamically imports your video component, and sets up Pellicule's frame injection
 4. Playwright screenshots each frame, advancing the frame counter between shots
-5. Frames are encoded to MP4 with FFmpeg
+5. Frames are encoded with FFmpeg into the selected output format (`mp4` by default)

 ## Webpack Mode